RedXquirrel/FadingHeroPOC/README.md

     </ResourceDictionary>
 ```

-This is used in many places that reference the ScrollY value of the ScrollView, and here you can see the value passing through top the IValueConverter that is used by the Hero image to fade:
+This is used in many places that reference the ScrollY value of the ScrollView, and here you can see the value passing through to the IValueConverter that is used by the Hero image to fade:

 ```
     <Image